-- People with young children who want to nominate guardians and establish trusts to fund the children's education and provide for their children's future. - People who own assets (including real estate, businesses, investments, life insurance and more) and want to control how those assets are managed and distributed in the event of either incapacity or death. - People who want to minimize the loss of their net worth due to the impact of the Probate Court process in the event of their death or incapacity. - People who want to minimize the impact of federal estate taxes on the value of the assets they wish to pass on to others at their death. - People with existing estate plans who want to ensure that everything is still in order and up-to-date.
+- People who want to minimize the impact of federal estate taxes on the value of the assets they wish to pass on to others at their death. - People with existing estate plans who want to ensure that everything is still in order and up-to-date.

-In addition, I ask you to please remember that (1) I offer a free, no obligation initial consultation appointment; (2) I can make house-calls, including evening and weekend appointments if necessary; (3) I quote my clients an all-inclusive flat-fee before beginning any work so the clients will know exactly what it will cost; and (4) I maintain at least annual contact with each of my clients to ensure that they continue to receive maximum value from their estate plan.
+In addition, I ask you to please remember that (1) I offer a free, no obligation initial consultation appointment; (2) I can make house-calls, including evening and weekend appointments if necessary; (3) I quote my clients an allinclusive flat-fee before beginning any work so the clients will know exactly what it will cost; and (4) I maintain at least annual contact with each of my clients to ensure that they continue to receive maximum value from their estate plan.